facelessuser/sublime-markdown-popups/docs/styling.md

     h1, h2, h3, h4, h5, h6 { color: #888888; }
     ```

-    Some scopes might not have colors assigned to them, so multiple scopes can be defined, and the first one that matches will be used:
+    In general, a foreground color is always returned, but by default, a background color is only returned if one is explicitly defined.
+To always get a background (which most likely will default to the overall scheme background), you can set the additional `explicit_background` parameter to `#!py False`.

     ```css+jinja
-    /* If `keyword.operator` is not explicitly used, fallback to `.keyword` */ h1, h2, h3, h4, h5, h6 { {{'.keyword.operator, .keyword'|css('color')}} }
+    /* If `keyword.operator` is not explicitly used, fallback to `.keyword` */ h1, h2, h3, h4, h5, h6 { {{'keyword.operator'|css('color', False)}} }
     ```

-If desired you can convert a foreground color to a background color or vice versa.
-To convert to a foreground color, you can use the `foreground` filter.
-To convert to a background color, you can use the `background` filter.

-`foreground`
-:
-    Convert a background to a foreground.

-    **Example**:
-    ```css+jinja
-    body { {{'.background'|css('background-color')|foreground}} }
-    ```

-`background`
-:
-    Convert a foreground to a background.

-    **Example**:
-    ```css+jinja
-    body { {{'.foreground'|css('color')|background}} }
-    ```

 ### Color Filters

-MdPopups also provides a number of color filters within the template environment that can manipulate the CSS colors returned from the CSS filter.
+MdPopups also provides a number of color filters within the template environment that can manipulate the CSS colors returned from the `css` filter (or equivalent formatted CSS).
 These filters will strip out the color and modify it, and return the appropriate CSS.
 To manipulate a color value directly, you can use Sublime's built in color blending.
-In most cases, it is advised to use Sublime's color blending functionality.
+In most cases, it is advised to use Sublime's color blending functionality, but these are available to aid those who wish to access and manipulate CSS of scopes directly.
 See Sublime's [minihtml documentation](https://www.sublimetext.com/docs/3/minihtml.html) for more info.

-Though Sublime generally provides contrast now to popups, lets pretend you had a popup that was the same color as the view window and it was difficult to see where the popup starts and ends.
+Even though Sublime generally provides contrast to popups, lets pretend you had a popup that was the same color as the view window and it was difficult to see where the popup starts and ends.
 You can take the color schemes background and apply a brightness filter to it allowing you now see the popup clearly.

 Here we can make the background of the popup darker: